-At December 31, 2020, the Company had \$172,792 of cash and cash equivalents and short-term investments on hand.
-Subsequent to year end, the Company received additional funding in connection with the sale of a Rare Pediatric Disease Priority Review Voucher, or PRV, and a public offering (see Note 12, "Subsequent Events").
-The net proceeds from the sale of the PRV Transfer and this offering, or the February 2021 public offering, were approximately \$260,050 after deducting underwriting discounts and commissions and estimated offering expenses.
-In the future, the Company will be dependent on obtaining funding from third parties, such as proceeds from the issuance of debt, sale of equity and funded research and development programs, to maintain the Company's operations and meet the Company's obligations.
+At December 31, 2021, the Company had \$294,855 of cash and cash equivalents and short-term investments on hand.
+In the future, the Company will be dependent on obtaining funding from third parties, such as proceeds from the issuance of debt, sale of equity, proceeds from out license arrangements, product sales and funded research and development programs to maintain the Company's operations and meet the Company's obligations.
 There is no guarantee that additional equity or other financings will be available to the Company on acceptable terms, or at all.
 If the Company fails to obtain additional funding when needed, the Company would be forced to scale back, terminate its operations or seek to merge with or be acquired by another company.
 Management believes that the Company's existing cash resources will be sufficient to fund the Company's operations through at least the next twelve months from the filing of this Annual Report on Form 10-K with the SEC.